-On an ex ante basis (prior to investment into a company): investments are made under condition of meeting the three aforementioned criteria of the fund.
-Identifying whether the investment allows to attain a social objective is a prerequisite of the analysis.

-- On an ongoing and ex post basis (during and after investment holding period): - During the investment lifetime, analyses outputs can vary alongside events related to the underlying's development.
-Any event that would make the investment no longer eligible to one of the criteria of the fund, or that would be subject to the exclusion policy, would trigger portfolio movements according to our internal procedures. - Engagement and exercising voting rights during the shareholding period also adds sustainability added value.
-The engagement strategy of the fund involves: - Engaging in discussions with companies held in our portfolios to fully grasp their ESG challenges; - Encouraging companies to publicly disclose their ESG strategies, policies and performance; - Calling upon companies to be transparent and instigate adequate and sustainable corrective measures following a controversy; - Getting involved in collective engagement initiatives on a case-by-case basis; - Asking questions, refusing to approve some resolutions or supporting external resolutions by exercising our voting rights.
+- On an ex ante basis (prior to investment into a company): investments are made under condition of meeting one criterion of the fund, all identified as solutions to sustainable development challenges.
+Identifying whether the investment allows to attain an environmental objective or to a social objective is a prerequisite of the analysis. - On an ongoing and ex post basis (during and after investment holding period): - During the investment lifetime, analyses outputs can vary alongside events related to the underlying's development.
+Any event that would make the investment no longer eligible to one of the four criteria of the fund, or that would be subject to the exclusion policy, would trigger portfolio movements according to our internal procedures. - Engagement and exercising voting rights during the shareholding period also adds sustainability added value.
+The engagement strategy of the fund involves: - Engaging in discussions with companies held in our portfolios to fully grasp their ESG challenges; - Encouraging companies to publicly disclose their ESG strategies, policies and performance: - Calling upon companies to be transparent and instigate adequate and sustainable corrective measures following a controversy; - Getting involved in collective engagement initiatives on a case-by-case basis; - Asking questions, refusing to approve some resolutions or supporting external resolutions by exercising our voting rights.